Stats derived from ESPNcricinfo statsguru.

 The first signs Bangladesh might be on an upward curve were seen earlier in the year, during their tour of South Africa.
 Though they were comfortably whitewashed in both ODIs and T20Is, Bangladesh passed a number of notable milestones on that tour.
 Fargana Hoque, Rumama Ahmed and Shamima Sultana all made half-centuries in the ODI series, the first time three Bangladesh women had made fifties in an away series.
 Rumana and Shamima made Bangladesh’s record 4th wicket stand in the ODIs and Fargana and Shamima made their record 3rd wicket stand during the T20Is.

-In the 2nd T20I, Shamima then became the first Bangladesh woman to make a T20I half-century, and Bangladesh’s beaten total of 137/5 was at the time, their highest in T20Is.
+In the 2nd T20I, Shamima then became the first Bangladesh woman to make a T20I half-century, and Bangladesh’s beaten total of 137/5 was at the time, their highest total in T20Is.

 Less than three weeks later, Fargana’s 52* bettered Shamima’s national record by 2 runs and Bangladesh improved on their highest total by 5 runs, to clinch that landmark first win vs India.
 Rumana, who had taken 3-21 earlier in the day, would finish 42* in that chase, while Shamima had got things off on the right track with 33 off 23.

 Those three will be the bedrock of any batting success Bangladesh have at the World T20, and Rumana Ahmed also has the 2nd most women’s T20I wickets (26) in 2018.
 On 28 June, Jahanara Alam (5-28 vs Ireland) became the first Bangladesh woman to take a T20I 5-fer.
-She was swiftly followed by Panna Ghosh’s 5-16 vs Ireland in the final of the World T20 qualifier on 14 July.
+She was swiftly followed by Panna Ghosh, who took 5-16 vs Ireland in the final of the World T20 qualifier on 14 July.

 Bangladesh’s extraordinary run, which continued for two games after the Asia Cup, lasted seven matches in all, the eighth longest winnings streak in women’s T20Is.
 Bangladesh have won twelve of their last sixteen matches, having previously won just five of their first 38.
 After winning the World T20 qualifier in July however, they suffered something of a setback vs Pakistan last month.

 At Cox’ Bazar, Bangladesh were bowled out for 30, the lowest total in a match between two full member nations, and the joint 4th lowest in any women’s T20I.
-Things barely improved in the rest of the series, as Bangladesh’s batters could muster just five double figure scores across the three matches.
-In another unexpected turn, two days after the conclusion of that series, Bangladesh beat Pakistan in an ODI, thanks to Khadija Tul Kubra’s 6-20, the 8th best figures in women’s ODIs.
+Things barely improved during the rest of the series, as Bangladesh’s batters could muster just five double figure scores across the three matches.
+In another unexpected turn, two days after the conclusion of that chastening series, Bangladesh beat Pakistan in an ODI, thanks to Khadija Tul Kubra’s 6-20, the 8th best figures in women’s ODIs.